 I will give my loyalty to the United Kingdom and respect its rights and freedoms.
 I will uphold its democratic values.
 I will observe its laws faithfully and fulfil my duties and obligations as a British Citizen.

 Afterwards you face the photo of the Queen (I am not kidding), and they play the national anthem on a boom box.
 You are supposed to use this time to reflect on all the wonders of becoming British.
 It sounds silly, but it was actually rather inspiring and even a little bit emotional.
 However, there did seem to be a lack of things such as telescopic flagpoles and flags in the town hall.
 This may be different in other town halls however for my ceremony the photo of the queen was the only thing I seemed to pledge allegiance to.
 British citizenship ceremonies I imagine are very different compared to American ones and it felt nice to experience this version of patriotism UK styled.
 More about citizenship ceremonies, here.

 (7) Party time.
 At the end of the ceremony you receive your British Nationalization Papers, and it’s time to have a gin and tonic (or in my case an espresso martini at The Ivy Chelsea Garden).

 (8) Next step: passport application.
 Its.
 Still.
 Not.
 Over.
-After you receive your citizenship. you still need to apply for your passport.
+After you receive your citizenship, you still need to apply for your passport.
 You can go to a company like British Connections to make the process easier but the paperwork still continues…

 More information on becoming a British citizen, here: https://www.gov.uk/becoming-a-british-citizen/check-if-you-can-apply